HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

     \rho = \begin{pmatrix} a & b \\\\ c & d \end{pmatrix} => \vec{\rho} = \begin{pmatrix} a \\\\ b \\\\ c \\\\ d \end{pmatrix}
 \\]
 For noiseless objects (SpinSystem, SpinHamiltonianSystem), sparse operators and sparse superoperators can be constructed, while only sparse superoperators can be constructed for systems with noise (SpinLindbladNoiseSystem, SpinLindbladOpenSystem).

+Note that the matrix representation functionality exists only for spin objects, and can't be generated for bosonic, fermionic or mixed system objects.

 ```rust
 use qoqo_calculator::CalculatorComplex;